yash150204/Yash_Agrawal/crashboards_international.md

 ### We will evaluate the idea and yourself based on three simple things: feasibility and potential for the idea and your eagerness to start your project and become an entrepreneur.
 Once done we will propose either our Full Assistance plan, our Startup Assistance plan or our Partial Assistance plan.
 Full Assistance is our best plan and is 5 to 6 times less expensive than market cost, Startup Assistance is 3 to 4 times less expensive than market cost, and Partial Assistance is twice less expensive than market cost.
 ### For the idea, feasibility means that your project can be enabled by technology or optimized by technology, potential means that your project must be scalable and become big.
 When it comes to you, we want to help people who really want to start an entrepreneurial project thus once we make you an offer today you will need to accept or decline it today.
 We have options to help you if you’re on a really tight budget such as financing options or a simple one-time fee product to start that we call an MVP-A.
 ## **Who are we?**
-### We are a group of students studying in an international school and have been experimenting with several business ideas since the best part of one year.
+### We are a group of students studying in an international school and have been experimenting with several business ideas since the best part of one year before CrashBoards happened.
 ### Why are we starting?
 (We can probably ignore this points to avoid getting stuff streched)
    :PROPERTIES:
    :CUSTOM_ID: 5f24d1d9-3328-4301-bf75-bec1506ea697